The Doctrinal Heading for this section of questions (Q4-6) is The Being, Attributes and Persons of the Godhead. (see Harmony Index)

 May our understanding of these truths govern our thoughts and actions to his honor, as we prayerfully approach our study.

-Westminster Shorter Catechism Q
+Westminster Shorter Catechism Q4.
+What is God?

-Illustration by John Whitecross – #5 – The teacher of a Sabbath School in Bristol, discoursing with the children, asked among other things, ‘Where is God?’
+Illustration by John Whitecross – #5 of 6 – The teacher of a Sabbath School in Bristol, discoursing with the children, asked among other things, ‘Where is God?’
 One of the elder boys immediately answered, ‘In heaven.’
 The teacher not appearing satisfied with this reply, repeated the inquiry, when a lad, younger than the other, answered, ‘Everywhere.’
 Requiring still further explanation, the question was again put, ‘Where is God?’ when a third boy called out, ‘God is here.’
 The views of the teacher were now met; and he endeavoured to impress upon the minds of the children the important truth, that God is in heaven—God is every where—God is here.

 John Whitecross – 1828